active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 2.4 (May 28, 2010) =
+* Feature: Added nofollow option for Deeplink Juggernaut links

 = Version 2.3 (May 26, 2010) =
 * Feature: Meta robots tags (index/noindex and follow/nofollow) can now be set for each post or page via the "SEO Settings" box